Current Residency Call

 I am part of a collaborative team; does the fee change to accommodate other members in our group?

-Costs for travel and the subsistence fee remains the same.
+Teams are welcome to submit.
+Costs for travel and the subsistence fee are set regardless of the number of artists in your team.
 Please note the facility can only accommodate a single person or couple sharing the same bed.

 Will I be alone on the vessel?